ed-andre/betterjobs-snow/README.md

 ## Project Architecture

-The project consists of three main components:

-1. **Pipeline**: A Dagster data pipeline for retrieving, processing, and storing job data
+The project consists of a Dagster data pipeline implementing a medallion architecture (Bronze, Silver, Gold) for retrieving, processing, and storing job data in Snowflake for analytics and reporting.
-2. **Frontend**: A React application for searching and browsing job listings (in the `site` directory)

-For frontend-specific setup and information, see the [Frontend README](site/README.md).

 ### Data Flow Architecture

 ```
-Job Sources (Workday, Greenhouse, etc.)
+CSV Data Sources (Company URLs with verified ATS links)
          ↓
-   URL Discovery Jobs
+   CSV Ingestion (Bronze Layer)
          ↓
     Job Discovery Jobs
          ↓
- BigQuery/Supabase Storage
+   Data Transformation (Silver/Gold Layers)
          ↓
-    Frontend (React)
+   Snowflake Storage
          ↓
-      End User
+Analytics & Reporting
+         ↓
+  Business Intelligence
 ```

 ### Pipeline Components
-- **URL Discovery**: Finds career site URLs for companies using various strategies
+- **CSV Ingestion**: Processes CSV files containing company information with verified ATS URLs from S3 and local sources
+- **Adhoc Processing**: Sensor-based ingestion for additional CSV files as needed
-- **Job discovery**: Extracts job listings from company sites, varies by ATS platform
+- **Job Discovery**: Extracts job listings from company sites, varies by ATS platform
-- **Data Processing**: Normalizes job data and performs content enrichment
+- **Data Transformation**: Medallion architecture layers for data quality and enrichment (Bronze → Silver → Gold)
-- **Data Storage**: Stores job and company data in BigQuery and Supabase
+- **Data Storage**: Stores job and company data in Snowflake for analytics

+**Note**: The initial CSV files with verified ATS URLs were generated from a previous version of this project that included automated URL discovery and extraction processes.

 ### Dagster Pipeline Visualization